 Whatever cold war government propaganda had filled those classroom textbooks, even if there was some truth to it… It’s not true anymore and it massively misses the mark on what has now become my favourite city in Central Europe.

-The stereotypical goulash and cabbage are there.
-And, in fact, delicious.
+The stereotypical goulash, cabbage and other classics are there in many good restaurants in Budapest.
+And it’s delicious.
 But, the miserable eastern block demeanour, that the supposedly dour cuisine was supposed to represent… That’s ancient history.

 Budapest is packed with history, lively people with a positive outlook on the future, and, of course, plenty of things to do that involve food fun & adventure!

 Speaking of history, Budapest has a longstanding Jewish community, sadly tainted by the horrific events of world war 2.
 But those who returned to Budapest after the war, have kept traditions alive.
 Delicious traditions!